henriksenjoakim/KSP-Wildfire/README.md

 [Igniting events] A part may catch fire when:

-- ...the temperature of a part reaches 70+% it may catch fire.
+- ...the temperature of a part reaches 70+%.
-- ...a part is on fire connected parts may catch fire.
+- ...a part is on fire connected parts.
-- ...a part collides with another object with a velocity of 90+% of its rated crash tolerance it may catch fire.
+- ...a part collides with another object and rotates the joint out of its original position.
-- ...a part explodes, connected parts may catch fire.
+- ...a connected part explodes.
-- ...a part takes exhaust from an engine it may catch fire.
+- ...a part takes exhaust from an engine.
-- ...a part flexes too much from it's connected part, it may catch fire.
+- ...a part flexes too much in relation to its connected part.
 I.e. Wobbliness, bending (NEW in 0.1.3).

 Whether or not a part will catch fire at either event mentioned above is dependent on type of part and its contents.
 At its current state it takes into consider [Risk factors]: